 When is the Best Season to Visit the Faroe Islands?

-When is the Best Time to See Puffins in Faroe Islands
+When is the Best Time to See Puffins in the Faroe Islands

 The best time to see the puffins in the Faroe Islands is from May to August.
 If you’re lucky you might be able to still catch them in September, but it depends on the season.
-To see the largest colony I highly recommend heading to Mykines Island.
+To see the largest colony, I highly recommend heading to Mykines Island.
+That being said we also saw them while hiking around Gjogv!

 When is the Cheapest Time to Visit the Faroe Islands

 The Faroe Islands are never truly that cheap, but the season when you’ll get the best is in the winter.
 From October to early April is when room rates and car rentals will be their lowest.
-You’ll also find lower prices in the shoulder season (September and May), but outside of those months prices will be higher.
+You’ll also find lower prices in the shoulder season (September and May), but outside of those months expect very high prices on accommodation and car rentals.